wp-plugins/wp-to-twitter/readme.txt

 = 2.0.0 =

 * Fixed bug introduced in WordPress 2.9 where logged in users could only edit their own profiles and associated issues.
-* Fixed bug which caused #url# to repeatedly be added to the end of tweet texts on reactivation or upgrade.
+* Fixed bug which caused #url# to repeatedly be added to the end of Tweet texts on reactivation or upgrade.
 * Fixed bug which generated shortener API error messages when no URL shortener was used.
 * Fixed bug which prevented display of URL on edit screen if no URL shortener was used.
 * Added Spanish translation courtesy of [David Gil P&eacute;rez](http://www.sohelet.com)